 Dianne owns BBM69 and the car has been in her family since 1944 so we were familiar with the Ruby.
 We both learned to drive on Austin Sevens, went on honeymoon in BBM69 and used her as our first car when living in Horning, Norfolk.

 AS FOUND IN MONTY’S GARAGE

 Luckily, in 1997, we found Ian as he was starting his restoration business.
 I think we were the second rebuild he had done professionally.
 He had done several other A7’s before as well as working full-time.
 The engine was the first job and after that the chassis.
 We delivered the body to Ian and the serious work started.

 Ian considers what will be required!

 We liaised with Ian frequently and came to joint decisions on what needed doing.
 Ian of course decided how things would be achieved.

 After the body had been shot blasted Ian had it back for the long job of repairing and rebuilding the woodwork and metalwork.
 The respray was done in Fiat Amarant 186 a maroon colour we picked by touring the car showrooms.
 Dianne would have liked to have had all black, but Ian and I thought black would be more demanding to achieve and keep a good finish.

 All there but lots to do.

 All the chrome was re-plated and the electrical components refurbished.
 Once re-assembled we set off home for the first time, this was March 1999.
 We were half way over the A17 when we had a blockage in the carburetor, that was a bit hairy to say the least.
-We were very happy with the finished job and still are in 2017.
-Ian had told us that there would be a shake down period, we expected this, after so long off the road set backs are to be expected.
+We were very happy with the finished job and still are today.
+Ian had told us that there would be a shake down period, we expected this, after so long off the road setbacks are to be expected.